 • What organizations might be helpful in identifying suitable candidates, such as addiction recovery programs, prison re-entry programs, job-skills training programs, vocational rehabilitation programs, veterans support programs?

-Thankfully, there are wonderful examples of organizations committed to “Hiring the Unhirable” and helping organizations “Hire the Unhirable”.
+Thankfully, there are wonderful examples of organizations committed to “Hiring the Unhireable” and helping organizations “Hire the Unhireable”.
 Here are a few:

 • Second Chance Business Coalition is a coalition of large private-sector businesses committed to hiring the formerly incarcerated.
 They partner with numerous relief and training organization, and their website provides resources and tools to help organizations get started.

 • Greyston Bakery in Yonkers, NY has developed a hiring model they call “Open Hiring”, which, in their words, means “no interviews, no background checks, and no resumes are required.”
 People put their names on a waitlist and the next opening goes to the next person.
 Their motto is “We Don’t Hire People To Bake Brownies–We Bake Brownies To Hire People“.

 • Bitty & Beau’s Coffee is committed to hiring people with “intellectual and developmental disabilities.”
 Their website says “Changing the way people see other people.
 Changing the way people value other people.
 Changing the way people accept other people.
 Changing the way people include other people.
 Changing the way people love other people.
 Changing the way people respect other people.”

 • I Have A Bean is committed to hiring the previously incarcerated.
 Their website beautifully declares:

 As a company and as human beings, our dream today is that men and women will not be preemptively judged by the errors of our past, but that we will be known instead by the present evidence of content of our character.
 Through the quality of our product, the dedication of our employees, and the passion with which we carry out our work, we live in evidence of the powerful reality of redemption.